Do students without learning differences attend Wye River?

 Is testing required to apply to Wye River?

 In order to better understand if Wye River can meet the needs of each student, we use diagnostic testing for our admissions process in the form of a Psychoeducational Evaluation (or similar evaluation).
 Testing is considered complete if it includes a test of cognition (WISC, Woodcock Johnson), and achievement (Woodcock Johnson, WIAT) and is determined to be complete by the specialists involved.
 If your student has not had testing done or it has been more than three years since they have been tested, please contact the admissions office to discuss your options and resources.

 Do Wye River teachers follow a certain curriculum?

-Many of our alumni are sharing their college stories with us and we are proud to hear of their successes.
-With the help of our college counselor, graduates learn what to look for in a good college fit.
+Many of our alumni are sharing their college career stories with us and we are proud to hear of their successes.
+With the help of our college and career counselor, graduates learn what to look for in a good college fit.
 We emphasize that students should continue to have access to academic and social/emotional support in college as needed.

 How many students come from Anne Arundel, Prince George’s and other counties west of the bay?
 How is their experience with the commute?

 Approximately half our students and families come from west of the Bay.
 Western shore families say they are comfortable with the commute for their students.
 There are multiple bus drop-off and pick-up locations on three different routes, so families can find the location that works best for them.
 Students report that they enjoy their time spent on the bus relaxing after a busy day and being together with friends.
 The direction of our buses is opposite the morning and evening rush of traffic which also helps alleviate travel times.
 Visit our location and transportation page for more info.

 Wye River does not offer scholarships.
 We do, however, offer a very successful financial aid program and have worked with families with a wide range of income levels.
 Our financial aid fund is strengthened by the support of donors and foundations who believe in the mission of our school.
 Visit our financial aid page for more information.